hello-robot/stretch_tutorials/example_2.md

 ```python
 self.sub = rospy.Subscriber('/scan', LaserScan, self.callback)
 ```
 Set up a subscriber.
-We're going to subscribe to the topic *scan*, looking for LaserScan messages.
+We're going to subscribe to the topic *scan*, looking for `LaserScan` messages.
 When a message comes in, ROS is going to pass it to the function "callback" automatically.

 ```python
 self.pub = rospy.Publisher('filtered_scan', LaserScan, queue_size=10)
 ```
-`pub = rospy.Publisher("filtered_scan", LaserScan, queue_size=10)` declares that your node is publishing to the *filtered_scan* topic using the message type LaserScan.
+`pub = rospy.Publisher("filtered_scan", LaserScan, queue_size=10)` declares that your node is publishing to the *filtered_scan* topic using the message type `LaserScan`.
 This lets the master tell any nodes listening on *filtered_scan* that we are going to publish data on that topic.

 ```python
 angles = linspace(msg.angle_min, msg.angle_max, len(msg.ranges))